Emon69420/NaviGit/README.md

 - Python 3.9 or newer
 - Git (for repo ingestion)
 - [Ollama](https://ollama.com/) (optional, for local LLM inference)
+- Windows machine (due to limited availability of different Machines And OS, I Could only test this for windows)

 Install Python dependencies: